 - Tone: Lower your voice with them, as you would in the presence of something sacred

-- Dua: Pray for them regularly — "My Lord, have mercy on them as they raised me when I was small."
-(17:24)
+- Dua: Pray for them regularly: "My Lord, have mercy on them as they raised me when I was small." โ (17:24).
+The Prophet ๏ทบ said the dua of a child for a parent causes Allah to raise their rank in Jannah.

-- Financial support: If they need it, providing is obligatory
+- Financial support: If they need it, providing for them is obligatory

-- After death: Rights continue — pray for them, give sadaqah on their behalf, maintain their friendships
+- After death: Rights of parents in Islam continue beyond their death โ pray for them, give sadaqah on their behalf, maintain their friendships, and perform Hajj on their behalf if they were unable

 What About Difficult Parents?

-Islam acknowledges this reality.
-Even if parents are difficult, unjust, or non-Muslim — the obligation of good treatment remains, with one exception: obedience to parents is not required in matters that contradict Allah's commands.
+Islam acknowledges this reality directly.
+Even if parents are difficult, unjust, or non-Muslim โ the obligation of good treatment remains, with one clear exception: obedience to parents is not required in matters that contradict Allah's commands.

 Action Step

-Call or visit your mother today — without any reason except to honor her.
+Call or visit your mother today โ without any reason except to honor her.
 If she has passed away, pray two rak'ahs and send the reward to her soul.
-The Prophet ﷺ said this reaches the deceased.
-If you have wronged a parent, seek their forgiveness before you seek anything else — the supplication of a parent is answered.
+The Prophet ๏ทบ said this reaches the deceased.
+If you have wronged a parent, seek their forgiveness before you seek anything else โ the supplication of a parent for their child is answered, and so is their supplication against them.

 Comments